Foxwood Academy

 PfA Health

-72% pupils met or are on track to meet their KSEP’s in PfA Health (no gap with non-PP peers).
+72% pupils met or are on track to meet their KSEP’s in PfA Health (4% higher than non-PP cohort).

 Curriculum Resourcing